culturing/poems/Poems/Mulch by the Scoop.md

 and to heat those homes and to light them
 and to plug in to our wider world.
 Yet mulch by the scoop *enchants* us
-with the call of the earth, of convenience,
+with the call of the earth and convenience,
 the call of abundance and freedom from pain.
 I have known of no earth like this,
 unless broadcast by LED lights on a neon sign,